Skip to main content

 Workforce planning and headcount AI

-Predictive workforce planning tools that forecast headcount, recommend role eliminations, or rank employees for restructuring decisions affect livelihoods and require governance documentation under TRAIGA.
+Predictive workforce planning tools that forecast headcount, recommend role eliminations, or rank employees for restructuring decisions affect livelihoods and can carry disparate-impact exposure under federal and state employment law.
+Governance documentation helps you build a defensible record.

 Moderate Exposure